Abhishek-S-Lal/HackerRank-Javascript-Solutions/README.md

 #### Solution Approach:
   >  The code starts by defining an array named numbers, which holds words for numbers from zero to twenty-nine.
   >
   > Next, it checks if the given time's minute is equal to zero.
-In this case, it returns the hour followed by "o' clock."
+In this case, it returns the hour followed by "o'clock."
   >
   > For other times, it constructs the result by considering three possibilities: "half," "quarter," or the number of minutes.
 It calculates the number of minutes and appends "minute" or "minutes" accordingly.
   >